 Vertical mulching can be used as a means of fertilizing the tree by adding a granular fertilizer to the backfill used to fill the open cores drilled around the tree.
 This also is an opportunity to apply soil amendments such as soil sulfur and Ironite for chlorotic trees.
 This is an excellent way to feed and helps improve the flow of air and water into the soil.
 It is time and labor-intensive, and maybe one to consider having a professional do for you!

 Calculating the Amount of Fertilizer to Apply with Vertical Mulching:

 If using Espoma’s Tree-tone, Plant-tone, or Milorganite, read the label for amounts needed.
 Then, distribute the amount evenly into all the cored holes.

 If using a fertilizer such as 10-10-10, look for a tree feeding rate on the bag.
 If nothing is available, then calculate using 1 pound per inch diameter, for tree trunks 1-6 inches in diameter.
-For those tree trunks 6 inches diameter or larger, use 3 pounds per inch diameter.
+For those tree trunks 6 inches in diameter or larger, use 3 pounds per inch diameter.
 Once finished, be sure to water with good soil soaking.